flecsi/flecsi/doc/sphinx/src/user-guide/cmake.rst

 The FleCSI installation provides mutliple CMake files to support writing new software.
-While the ``FleCSI`` CMake package is used to build software on top of FleCSI, the ``FleCSICMake`` package files provide common CMake code and macros for adding dependencies, building documentation, unit-testing and other utilities that might be useful for clients.
+While the ``FleCSI`` CMake package is used to build software on top of FleCSI, the additional CMake files provide common CMake code and macros for adding dependencies, building documentation, unit-testing and other utilities that might be useful for clients.

-Both CMake packages are installed either when you build and install FleCSI manually via CMake to ``CMAKE_INSTALL_PREFIX`` or when using a Spack installation.
+The CMake package is installed either when you build and install FleCSI manually via CMake to ``CMAKE_INSTALL_PREFIX`` or when using a Spack installation.